-On November 1, 2013, the Company entered into a 7-year lease for office space in Bedminster, New Jersey which commenced in June 2014 at a monthly rent of approximately \$13,000, increasing to approximately \$14,000 per month toward the end of the term, which is May 2021.
-The Company was obligated to provide an initial security deposit of \$300,000 to obtain the office lease space.
-As of December 31, 2020, the total deposit had been returned to the Company.
+On November 1, 2013, the Company entered into a 7-year lease for office space in Bedminster, New Jersey which commenced in June 2014 at a monthly rent of approximately \$13,000, increasing to approximately \$14,000 per month toward the end of the term.

 On September 23, 2020, the Company entered into an amendment to the Bedminster lease.
-Pursuant to the amendment, the Company will lease an additionaB,034 rentable square feet ("Expansion Premises").
-The amendment becomes effective upon the date on which the landlord delivers to the Company the Expansion Premises, which is expected to occur in the second quarter of 2021, and extends the term of the lease for seven years from such date.
+Pursuant to the amendment, the Company leased an additionaB,034 rentable square feet ("Expansion Premises").
+The amendment became effective upon delivery to the Company of the Expansion Premises, which occurred on August 1, 2021, and extends the term of the lease for seven years from such date.
 There is no renewal option, no security deposit, no residual value or significant restrictions or covenants other than those customary in such arrangements.
 Except as expressly provided, all other terms, covenants, conditions and agreements as set forth in the lease will remain unchanged and in full force and effect.
 The total lease commitment over the seven-year extension period is approximately \$1.8 million.